 204-433-7488 ext.
 221

-Top photo: Joshua Hoogerdijk, student; Darcy Friesen, Community Life Coordinator; Samantha Groenendijk, Providence Fund Coordinator; Dr. David Johnson, President; Cameron McKenzie, Vice-President for University College; Leshia Verkerk, Director of Student Development; Cody Quiring, Vice-President for Development and Alumni Relations; Marlin Reimer, Associate Vice-President for Student Life; Dan McLeod, Director of Facilities.
+Top photo: Joshua Hoogerdijk, student; Darcy Friesen, Community Life Coordinator; Samantha Groenendijk, Director of Development; Dr. David Johnson, President; Cameron McKenzie, Vice-President Academics/Provost; Leshia Verkerk, Director of Student Development; Cody Quiring, Vice-President External Relations; Marlin Reimer, Associate Vice-President for Student Life; Dan McLeod, Director of Facilities Managment.